 Bubble Wrap Strategy #2 – Emotionally Focused Connection.
 I studied a type of marriage counseling called Emotionally Focused Therapy (EFT).
 The founder, Dr. Sue Johnson, said partners do a dysfunctional dance whenever they feel their connection threatened.
 Ironically, those dysfunctional dance moves are the thing that causes the other partner to pull away more.
 Here’s what it looked like in my marriage.
 If my husband was spending a lot of time working on his computer and if I felt like we hadn’t spent much time together I would lash out, “You don’t care about me anymore.”
 In an effort not to make things worse, he would go to his computer for comfort because that’s where he felt a sense of control and success.
 My reaction was causing him to pull further away.
 Using EFT, I should instead say something soft like this, “Hey, I’m missing our time together?
 Are we good?”
 Since I’m not yelling, and since I’m being vulnerable, he can easily move towards me and offer reassurance.

 Bubble Wrap Strategy #3 – Emotional Flexibility.
 I recently read a book called Emotional Agility by Susan David.
 David says, “The way we navigate our inner world—our everyday thoughts, emotions, experiences, and self-stories— is the most important determinant of our life success.
 It drives our actions, careers, relationships, happiness, health; everything.”
 She says often we get hooked or stuck in our emotions by either bottling them (pushing them aside) or by brooding on them (over analyzing, ruminating).
 Neither of these methods help us get unhooked.
 Emotions wait, they come back tenfold when we try to smother them, and rumination is only helpful when we use it to move us forward.
 (For instance, “How am I going to use this to improve my life?” instead of “Why me?”)
 Instead of bottling and brooding, we should notice our emotions but in a way that involves courage, compassion, and curiosity.
 I like to imagine I’m standing above myself, taking a meta-perspective (putting a bit of distance) as I consider: “You’re feeling sad today.
 I wonder why?” or “You’re mad.
 I’m so sorry that driver was rude when he cut you off.”
 I’m able to notice my emotions without letting myself be led by them.
+My very favorite blogpost is one I wrote about EFT.

 *There’s a free version and a $40 extensive version of the VIA Survey.